North East England and World War Two 1939 to 1949

 On the night of February 16-17 four people were killed in a raid upon Seaham Harbour and thirteen at South Bank on Teesside.
 On the night of 23-24 February air raids on the Tunstall area of Sunderland kill six women and a six month old baby.
 Another baby, only eighteen months old, whose mother was killed in the raids, is found alive in a room with the roof blown off.

-Four people were killed at Francis Street near the Roker Park football ground, the home of Sunderland Football Club on the night of March 13-14 .
-A further four people are killed the following evening with the bombs again focused on the terraced streets close to the football ground.
+Four people were killed by falling bombs at Francis Street near Roker Park football ground, home of Sunderland Football Club on the night of March 13-14 .
+A further four people are killed the following evening with bombs again focused on the terraced streets near the football ground (the ground itself would be hit in May 1943).

 Two people were killed at Cleadon and one at nearby South Shields on the night of April 7-8.
 Many rural areas of north Northumberland were hit with bombs on this night.
 Bombs fell in such remote locations as Hedgehope Hill in the Cheviots and the College Valley both, near Wooler as well as in Coquetdale and in the area around Ford and Lowick in the north east of the county.